Aryan-0001/Jarvis-AI/JarvisAppFlutter/README.md

 ## Usage

-- Press the "Talk to Jarvis" button and speak your command.
+- ~Press the "Talk to Jarvis" button and speak your command.~ Now you can just say 'hey jarvis' or 'jarvis' to talk!
 - Ask for the time, weather, or open specific apps.
 - J.A.R.V.I.S. will respond with voice and text output.